List of tallest buildings by U.S. state and territory: Method of determination

-The building heights compared here are calculated from the ground level to the architectural top and include heights of all habitable structures irrespective of number of occupied floors.
-Non-freestanding structures, observational towers, and communication towers are excluded (North Dakota boasts the largest guyed mast structure in the world), as are antennas extending from the structure top.
-However integral spires are included, facilitating One World Trade Center to be considered taller than Willis Tower, even though the highest occupied floor of Willis Tower is higher than that of One World Trade Center.
-The Council on Tall Buildings and Urban Habitat is considered the arbiter for any dispute.
-For more information, see building heights.
+The structural heights compared within this index are calculated from ground level to the architectural top, encompassing all habitable structures regardless of the total number of occupied floors.
+Non-freestanding structures, observation towers, and telecommunication masts are excluded, as exemplified by the guyed mast structure in North Dakota, which represents the largest of its type globally.
+Broadcast antennas extending from the roofline are similarly omitted from these measurements.
+Conversely, integral spires are included within the total calculation, a criterion that permits One World Trade Center to be ranked taller than the Willis Tower, despite the highest occupied floor of the Willis Tower exceeding that of One World Trade Center.
+The Council on Tall Buildings and Urban Habitat serves as the primary arbiter for structural height classifications and ranking disputes.